Beyond Meat heads into Brazil, one of the world’s largest beef markets

 The plant-based-meat company today announced its expansion into Brazil, where it will debut its Beyond Burger, Beyond Sausage, and Beyond Beef products.
 The meat alternatives will appear in the aisles of upscale supermarket chain St. Marche, at 19 of its locations across São Paolo.

-Beyond Meat, which the company says is “designed to appeal to a growing fan base of carnivores and flexitarians,” has seen a bump in sales during the global pandemic as real meat shortages caused by COVID-19 shutdowns and supply-chain disruptions encouraged customers to explore fake meat options.
-(The company’s sales have been aided by the placement of its products in the meat section of the grocery store, rather than the health food section.)
+Beyond Meat, which the company says is “designed to appeal to a growing fan base of carnivores and flexitarians,” has seen a bump in sales during the global pandemic, as real meat shortages caused by COVID-19 shutdowns and supply-chain disruptions led customers to explore fake meat options.
+The company’s sales have also been helped by the placement of its products in the meat section of the grocery store, rather than the health food section.

 “As the third-largest market in the world in terms of animal meat consumption, Brazil offers significant opportunity for plant-based meat adoption,” the company said in a press release.